dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 ### Separate file locations for each application (with convention)

-When developing multiple applications, each app directory can have a `.dapr` folder, which contains a `config.yaml` file and a `resources` directory.
+When using MapR, each application directory can have a `.dapr` folder, which contains a `config.yaml` file and a `resources` directory.
 Otherwise, if the `.dapr` directory is not present within the app directory, the default `~/.dapr/resources/` and `~/.dapr/config.yaml` locations are used.

-If you decide to add a `.dapr` directory in each app directory, with a `/resources` directory and `config.yaml` file, you can specify different resources paths for each application.
-This approach remains within convention by using the default `.dapr`
+If you decide to add a `.dapr` directory in each application directory, with a `/resources` directory and `config.yaml` file, you can specify different resources paths for each application.
+This approach remains within convention by using the default `~/.dapr`.

 ### Point to separate locations (custom)